-These counters do not sense the bill denominations, and would count blank pieces of paper just as well, if it were not for their counterfeit-detecting sensors.
+These money-counting machines do not sense the bill denominations, and would count blank pieces of paper just as well, if it were not for their counterfeit money-detecting sensors.
 They had a single input hopper, and a single output stacker.
 Bills had to be sorted into bundles of the same dollar value before counting.
 For example, counting the tens, then the twenties, etc.

 This is not a problem for most businesses as bills are usually separated by denomination in the till’s cash drawer.
 If the denomination of the batch being counted is entered (manually), these bill counters can report the total value as well as the number of bills counted.
 However, if for instance, a twenty found its way into a batch of tens, these basic counters did not detect this, and produced wrong totals.

-Also called mixed denomination counters, this category of counters used advanced imaging software that allowed them to electronically recognize each banknote according to denomination, that is, whether the bill was a hundred dollar, a fifty, or a twenty, etc. When they counted a batch of identical bills, they could automatically give the total value of the batch as well as the number of bills.
+Also called mixed denomination money counter machines, this category of best money counters used advanced imaging software that allowed them to electronically recognize each banknote according to denomination, that is, whether the bill was a hundred dollar, a fifty, or a twenty, etc. When they counted a batch of identical bills, they could automatically give the total value of the batch as well as the number of bills.

 This was different to the basic bill counters, where the denomination of each batch had to be manually entered.
 Value counters could report the value-breakdown of the count, i.e. display how many dollars of each denomination have been counted.

-On some models you could click an “Add” button, and the machine would add up the sum of the counts it had performed.
+On some models you could click an “Add” button, and the money counter machine would add up the sum of the counts it had performed.

-In summary, value counters were able to count dollars according to denomination, fitness (torn, dog-eared, etc), and orientation.
+In summary, value money counter machines were able to count dollars according to denomination, fitness (torn, dog-eared, etc), and orientation.

 These advanced counters had two or more output compartments called “pockets” or “hoppers”.
 This allowed them to sort batches of mixed notes without stopping.
 Money sorters recognized each banknote according to denomination like value counters did, but they sorted notes into the appropriate output hopper.

-Without pausing, they could discard bad notes into a reject hopper; ie.: notes that are reversed, upside down, damaged, or counterfeit.
+Without pausing, they could discard bad notes into a reject hopper; ie.: notes that are reversed, upside down, damaged bills, or counterfeit bill detection.

 The more pockets the sorter had, the better.
 With just two output pockets, they provided a manually-assisted sorting capability.
 We had to run the stack through the money counter multiple times.

-For instance, the first run separated out the $100s, the next run the $50, etc. The most sophisticated of these machines also recognized and recorded the serial numbers of the banknotes.
+For instance, the first run separated out the $100s, the next run the $50, etc. The most sophisticated of these machines also recognized and recorded the serial number of the banknotes.

-The result was a machine that could sort bills in a variety of ways, while also rejecting problem notes, automatically and without operator intervention, and at a high rate of speed.
+The result was a money counter machine that could sort bills in a variety of ways, while also rejecting problem notes, automatically and without operator intervention, and at a high rate of speed.

-These were value-counting machines with the added capability to recognize and count currencies other than dollars.
+These were cash counting machines with the added capability to recognize and count currencies other than dollars.
 Although called “multi-currency”, the machines could handle only a pre-programmed set of alternate currencies.
 However, in some models additional country-files could be downloaded.